 At the graduate level, the department also offers the Charles Herber Teaching Prize.

 Awarded annually to an outstanding senior student in a contemporary history course, the Jesse Fant Evans Prize recognizes excellence in contemporary history.
-The prize funding was a bequest of Joshua Evans Jr. in 1971, recognizing his wife's distinguished service to the university, on whose Board of Trustees she served as the first woman member.
+The prize funding was a bequest of Joshua Evans Jr. in 1971, recognizing his wife's distinguished service to the university as the first woman member of the Board of Trustees.

 2016: Madeline Crispell, Robert Hansen, Emily Niekrasz, and Jennifer Sherman.